 Precluded Course: HRMT 387 is a cross-listed course—a course listed under two different disciplines—with ORGB 387.
 HRMT 387 may not be taken for credit by students who have obtained credit in ORGB 387.

 HRMT 387 is not available for challenge.

-The course is divided into four units.
+The course is divided into three units.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Schwind, H., Uggerslev, K., Wagar, T., Fassina, N., & Bulmash, J. (2016).
 Canadian human resource management: Theory and practice (11th ed.).
 Canada: McGraw-Hill Ryerson Ltd. ISBN: 9781259088568

 A print version of the eText can sometimes be purchased from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 All other materials are provided on the course website.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

 Opened in Revision 5, March 7, 2018.